 Contest winners will be recognized by our contest judge (a published Canadian poet) with a 1st, 2nd, or 3rd place ranking as well as the appearance of their contest entry poetry on this contest website.

 An interview with the first-prize winner will be published on the contest website, or an affiliated publication, or Allyson Latta's website, "Memories into Story", www.allysonlatta.ca, recommended by The Writer magazine in the 125th-anniversary issue as one of "16 of Our Favorite Writing Blogs and Websites" (March 2012).
-Allyson is also our contest's Editorial Consultant.
-To read our interview with the 2015 first-prize winner, click here.
+Allyson has served as our contest's Editorial Consultant and published interviews with our contest winners from 2012 to 2015.

 Our interview with 2016 first-prize winner, Rebecca Gismondi, can be found below.

-To develop talent, $1,000 in contest prize money will be directed to online private mentoring with our contest judge (for his/her biography, see Contest Judge).
+To develop talent, the Contest will commit $500 to online private mentoring with our contest judge (for his/her biography, see Contest Judge).

 Online mentoring sessions create an opportunity for these aspiring poets for private instruction and to have a selection of their poems closely reviewed.